Discover the fascinating details below:

 There have been some gains made by women in the past decades that are showing up today on the dating scene.
 With women's newly gained freedoms in some countries, coupled with economic gains, many women need not depend on men for survival.
 Some modern women have become independent and have changed the rules for finding a mate.
 Some women are even going it alone or with another woman.
 Men dealing with these women have to operate in a whole new way!

 Approximately 10,000 years ago humans started living in communities of mixed families.
 Men were in control from the top ruler down to the family unit.
-Women have been always subservient to the men, except in extremely rare cases.
+Women have always been subservient to the men, except in extremely rare cases.
 Men liked it this way and have resisted and fought hard to not change the male-dominated systems.

 Men have evolved some tactics they think work well with most women.
-For both men and women there are a lot of hidden true feelings and needs that go unmet.
+For both men and women, there are a lot of hidden true feelings and needs that go unmet.
 Often both are so involved with playing the game that it is stressful and unsatisfying, and they merely coexist together for convenience.(Jump to top next paragraph . . .)

 In the recent decade single women and men found out being a Friend, Fan, or Follower on Social Media could lead to real relationships.
 And it was so much easier and more efficient than chasing around looking for love!
 Presently in America the most common way couples are meeting is through online free or commercial services.